How One Axiom Lawyer is Gaining In-House Experience and Using His Skills to Fight COVID-19

 Sean was drawn to Axiom because, “I liked the idea of different engagements.
 It gives you the unique opportunity to learn a lot of different types of work and wear many different hats as a lawyer.”

 The benefits go both ways.
-Sean observes that Axiom plays an important role for companies because it enables them to find experienced lawyers on-demand for short-term projects.
+Sean observes that Axiom plays an important role for companies because it enables them to find experienced lawyers and legal talent on-demand for short-term projects.

 “Axiom is much more than your average legal staffing agency,” he says.
 “There’s a guarantee of quality.
 Companies know that and know they’re getting an attorney with a lot of varied experience who’s bringing a lot of skills.”